hhristov94/Basic-math-functions/README.md

-# Linear-algebra
+# Basic

-Basic abstract functions
+A small collection of mathematical functions written in Python.